Platane/react-algolia-hoc/README.md

 This is a great option to consider, but you may want to use just what you need.

 > Also you might find the module hard to integrate with your tool chain.
+>

-> Especially algolia places which bundles a lot of stuff ( including a version of jQuery, :{ ).
+> Especially algolia places which bundles a lot of stuff ( including a version of jQuery :{ ).
 Pretty bad for ssr.

 # Usage